Items To Avoid

 — Socrates (B.C.
 469-399)

-Look at the photo of the Tripa Rainforest burning – one of dozens of illegal fires set in 2012 in the area – and imagine that same area as a pristine, lush home to orangutans.
+Look at the photo of the Tripa Rainforest burning – one of dozens of illegal fires set in the area – and imagine that same area as a pristine, lush home to orangutans.
 That’s what it was just months before.

 Why, we ask, is this happening?